david-sledge/scalaioc/README.md

   - Allow configuration to be fully external to application code.
   - Eliminate the need for annotation-based configuration.
   - Eliminate the need to extend framework classes and interfaces in application code.
 * Allow the framework to be extended using the framework.
-Developers can create their own worker definitions.
+Developers can define their own constructs within the framework.

 ## Setup